NPalopoli/collaborative-science-for-librarians/episodes/open-science.md

 - Policy and Institutional Constraints:

-Some institutions or governments in low to middle income countries do not have established policies or frameworks supportive of open science.
+Some institutions or governments in low to middle-income countries do not have established policies or frameworks supportive of open science.
 The lack of a conducive environment or encouragement from the authorities can impede the integration of open practices.

 Addressing these barriers necessitates concerted efforts from the global scientific community, including providing financial support, improving digital infrastructure, offering training programs, promoting multilingualism, and advocating for policies that facilitate open science adoption in all regions.

-Access to Paid Resources and Funding: Access to scientific journals and paid databases can be costly and often beyond the reach of those with limited resources.
-Participation in Conferences: Attending scientific conferences is a crucial part of collaboration and research dissemination.
-However, the associated costs, such as travel and accommodation, can be prohibitive for individuals with low incomes.
-Family responsibilities: Childcare or caring for elderly family members often have significant time constraints.
-This can make it challenging for researchers to participate and collaborate in scientific activities as they need to balance family responsibilities with their scientific work.

 ::::::::::::::::::::::::::::::::::::: challenge